 U.S. State and Local Criminal Justice Entities

-INL actively recruits American state and local law enforcement, departments of corrections, and legal agencies, as well as professional associations, academic institutions, and specialized entities (such as ports authorities), to help implement INL funded international criminal justice assistance programs.
-Currently INL has over 110 of these partnerships throughout the United States.
+INL actively recruits U.S. state and local law enforcement, departments of corrections, and legal agencies, as well as professional associations, academic institutions, and specialized entities (such as ports authorities), to help implement INL funded international criminal justice assistance programs.
+Currently INL has over 55 of these throughout the United States.
 Typically INL partners provide training and/or technical assistance in foreign countries through INL programs, or serve as hosts for training and mentoring programs in the United States for foreign officials participating in INL programs.

-These partnerships benefit all concerned: INL benefits by developing outstanding programs; international partners receive high level specialized training from expert practitioners and professionals; state and local partners expand ties with countries of interest to their communities, form new operational relationships, giving their staff the opportunity to develop new skill sets.
+These partnerships benefit all concerned: INL benefits by developing outstanding programs; international partners receive high level specialized training from expert practitioners and professionals; state and local partners expand ties with countries of interest to their communities, form new operational relationships, and give their staff the opportunity to develop new skill sets.

 Learn more about INL’s U.S. State and Local Partnership Program.